Protocol73/Proxmox-Pretty-CLI-login/Readme.md

 Check your new output: ```sudo getty --show-issue ``` Or you can just: ``` cat /etc/issue ```

-I recommend that you check how it looks via anyway the server will be accessed. (via CLI)
+I recommend that you check how it looks via any method CLI will be used to access the server.

 In my case that is:
 + KVM @ the Server Rack